-When you contact us we will put you in touch with a local Lockwood Contractor who can manage all stages of the project, or supply materials as needed.
+When you contact us we will put you in touch with a local Lockwood Contractor or preferred builder who can manage all stages of the project, or supply materials as needed.
 We can also connect you with experienced Lockwood designers and engineers if required.